mgaudet/CompilerJobs/README.md

 ## [Jane Street](https://www.janestreet.com/join-jane-street/apply/) 🧑‍🎓
 🗺 _New York, London_

-Jane Street has work on it's primary for of OCaml, called [OxCaml](http://oxcaml.org), as well as other roles throughout the organization that involve smaller-scale compiler work.
+Jane Street hires compiler engineers to work on [OxCaml](http://oxcaml.org), its internal fork of OCaml, as well as other language-oriented projects.

 * A [post about OCaml work at JS](https://blog.janestreet.com/work-on-the-ocaml-compiler-at-jane-street/)
 * A [Programming langauge engineer](https://www.janestreet.com/join-jane-street/position/4275921002/) role focused on OxCaml.